 According to court documents, Joy and Gunter entered into a property dispute regarding that business, and Gunter even filed an order of protection against Joy.
 But that was not the final time their names would occur together in legal documents.
 On January 2, 2012, Joy was discovered dead in her home.
 Moreover, several things were stolen, including $50 in cash, a 42-inch flat-screen TV, a computer, a digital camera, and a black book of property deeds and vehicle titles.
 The following day, Joy’s Jeep was also discovered some miles away from her residence.

 Gunter said she was on the back step when she heard Dishneau complaining that she was hurt and pleading not to snap her neck.
 She was then told by Woodward not to enter the house, but when she did, she spotted the 63-year-old woman lying in a pool of blood on the floor.
 Gunter further added that she saw Woodward washing a dagger in the bathroom sink.
-She also talked about Joy’s Jeep they had stolen and abandoned.
-The authorities were able to match some of Dishneau’s statements, including the state of Joy’s deceased body in a pool of blood and the location the perpetrators had abandoned Joy’s Jeep.
+She also talked about Joy’s jeep, which had been stolen and abandoned.
+The authorities were able to match some of Dishneau’s statements, including the state of Joy’s deceased body in a pool of blood and the location where the perpetrators had abandoned Joy’s jeep.
 Both Gunter and Woodward were arrested in connection to Joy Dishneau’s murder.

 Read More: Where Is Dennis Woodward Now?